Jawaani Jaaneman Movie Review: Saif Ali Khan's Swag Makes Your Heart Go 'Ole Ole'

 Performances

 Saif Ali Khan is back in his comfort zone.
-He oozes charm and exuberance but the same time, also brings a certain vulnerability to his character.
+He oozes charm and exuberance but at the same time, also brings a certain vulnerability to his character.
 Right from his tight T-shirts with rock band logos to his red and white pinstriped bathrobe, the actor and his swag is on point.
 Saif seems to be having fun while playing the role of Jazz and the magic translates on the big screen as well.

 Debutante Alaya F makes a confident debut and holds her own even when she is sharing screen space with seasoned actors like Saif Ali Khan and Tabu.
 The young girl looks promising and has got the spark and spunk to make a mark in the industry.